linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
 2. Click on **VPN** and **Create VPN** to enter the interface for creating VPN connections.
-3. After created a VPN, you can click on **Export** to export the configured file.
+3. After creating a VPN, you can click on **Export** to export the configured file.
     You can also click on **Import VPN** to import the existed VPN file.

 > ![notes](icon/notes.svg): If you don't want to use the VPN as the default routing, click on **Only applied in corresponding resources**.